How Do You Become An Online Notary In North Dakota?

 Requirements for Becoming a Remote Notary in North Dakota

-In order to perform online notarizations in North Dakota, certain prerequisites must be met.
-These requirements include holding a current commission as a traditional Notary Public in the Peace Garden State, and fulfilling the following conditions: being at least 18 years of age, being a citizen or permanent legal resident of the U.S., residing within the state, working as an employee within the state, or living in a border county that extends reciprocity to Notaries, and having proficiency in reading and writing English.
+For one to engage in online notarizations in North Dakota, there are a few things that a person must do first.
+The following conditions should be met: being at least 18 years of age, being a citizen or permanent legal resident of the U.S., residing within the state, working as an employee within the state, or living in a border county that extends reciprocity to Notaries, and having proficiency in reading and writing English, in addition to already holding a commission as a traditional Notary Public in the Peace Garden State.

-Once you possess a traditional commission, you can notify the Secretary of State about your intent to conduct remote notarizations.
-This can be done by sending an email to [email protected], or by mailing a letter to 600 E Boulevard Avenue, Dept 108, Bismarck ND 58505-0500, or via fax at (701) 328-0107.
+Once you obtain a standard commission, you can inform the Secretary of State about your plan to perform notarizations remotely.
+Sending a message to [email protected] or sending a letter to 600 E Boulevard Avenue, Dept 108, Bismarck ND 58505-0500 or via fax at (701) 328-0107 is a way that this can be achieved.

 Training Requirements or Examination for Online Notaries